Hundreds of jobs affected as Canfor announces pulp line closure at B.C. mill

 The Vancouver-based company made the announcement about the permanent closure Wednesday, blaming a lack of fibre for its pulp operations.

-The Canfor statement says the specialty paper facility at the mill will stay open.
+The Canfor statement said the specialty paper facility at the mill will stay open.

-Canfor Pulp president and CEO Kevin Edgson says the company will begin an “orderly wind down process” over the next few months and expects to close the pulp line by the first quarter of 2023.
+Canfor Pulp president Kevin Edgson said the company will begin an “orderly wind-down process” over the next few months and expects to close the pulp line by the first quarter of 2023.

-He says Canfor will be working to support affected employees through the transition.
+He said Canfor will be working to support affected employees through the transition.

+B.C.
+Premier David Eby said Thursday the government is deploying a crisis response team to Prince George in an effort to support those people and their families who are losing their jobs.

+“This is obviously devastating news for those 300 individuals who have lost their jobs for their families, these are people with mortgages, car payments.
+It’s an incredibly stressful time for them and for the whole community in Prince George.”

-Canfor says the decision to close the pulp line at the Prince George mill came after an “extensive analysis” of its operations and the long-term supply of fibre in the area.
+Canfor said the decision to close the pulp line at the mill came after an “extensive analysis” of its operations and the long-term supply of fibre in the area.

-“In recent years, several sawmills have permanently closed in the Prince George region due to reductions in the allowable annual cut and challenges accessing cost-competitive fibre,” Edgson says in the statement.
+“In recent years, several sawmills have permanently closed in the Prince George region due to reductions in the allowable annual cut and challenges accessing cost-competitive fibre,” Edgson said in the statement.

 This report by The Canadian Press was first published Jan.
 12, 2023.